 How to Choose the Right Canoe

-There are literally hundreds of canoe manufacturers out there, each with an endless assortment of canoe models, as well as their own private classification system.
+There are over one hundred canoe manufacturers out there, each with an endless assortment of canoe models, as well as their own private classification system.
 On top of all that, there's those opinionated canoeists that also go out of their way to tell you you've bought the wrong boat the moment you bring it home.

 Quite honestly, purchasing a canoe can be more stressful than buying a car.
 But like buying a car, the perfect scenario would be to own a dozen models.
 And just as golfers choose the best club to get the ball to the green, a canoeist would choose the best boat for the water to be paddled each trip.
 Of course, acquiring a dozen or so canoes can be a little expensive, and storing them in the backyard tends to be a problem.
 I have eight canoes now and I'm quickly running out of room.
 So for most canoeists, your best bet is to buy the most versatile canoe afloat - the quintessential tripper.

 The most important elements that make up a good tripping canoe are dimensions, shape and material.
+But once you understand those canoe basics and what makes them different, you'll be able to make a more educated decision on what type of canoe is right for you.
 Browse your desired canoe category below to see and compare current models and tweak the search according to your specs!

 & Canoe Reviews: